inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 #### Runtime-First

 We're **obsessively runtime-focused**.
 Designing systems around bundlers, compilers, or type generators creates poor API design that eventually corrupts the entire ecosystem.
-Every InSpatial package is built with zero expectation of static analysis—everything must work at runtime and be testable without bundling.
+Every InSpatial package is built with zero expectation of static analysis everything must work at runtime and be testable without bundling.

 When browsers are involved, we allow simple `--import` loaders for basic transformations like TypeScript and JSX, but the core system never depends on them.

 #### No File Extensions, No Compilation

 All templating approaches work **without specialized file extensions**.
-You don't need `.vue`, `.jsx`, or `.tsx` files because we've eliminated the compilation step entirely—everything runs directly at runtime.
+You don't need `.vue`, `.jsx`, or `.tsx` files because we've eliminated the compilation step entirely everything runs directly at runtime.

 #### Portability Without Rewriting